 What does this mean for you, your family and friends, and your work colleagues?
 Have a conversation and listen.
 Really listen, rather than just stopping talking.
 Learn to read the non-verbal cues and what is not being said as well as what is being shared.
 Spend time working out what helps to build your resilience and what depletes you, and ask others.
 Try the ‘bath’ metaphor to help explore what works and what gets in the way – what behaviours help you to fill up the bath with resilience, and what behaviours are the equivalent of pulling the plug, leading to loss of resilience.
 Finally, be mindful that whilst we are all on this journey, our view of the world, our challenges, and our resilience are unique.

-Find out more about how to develop team resilience with our Hult Online Skills programs.
+Find out more about how to develop team resilience with our Resilience Leadership programs.